The posterior abdominal wall is a complex region of anatomy.

 The quadratus lumborum muscle is located laterally in the posterior abdominal wall.
 It is a thick muscular sheet which is quadrilateral in shape.
 The muscle is positioned superficially to the psoas major.

-- Attachments: It originates from the iliac crest and iliolumbar ligament.
+- Attachments: Originates from the iliac crest and iliolumbar ligament.
 The fibres travel superomedially, inserting onto the transverse processes of L1 – L4 and the inferior border of the 12th rib.

 - Actions: Extension and lateral flexion of the vertebral column.
-It also fixes the 12th rib during inspiration, so that the contraction of diaphragm is not wasted.
+It also fixes the 12th rib during inspiration, so that the contraction of diaphragm is more efficient.

 The psoas major is located near the midline of the posterior abdominal wall, immediately lateral to the lumbar vertebrae.